speedyseal/CarND-Behavioral-Cloning-P3/writeup_template.md

 For each batch, it reads out the image path, and a flag to flip the image if specified.
 The generator reads the image using cv2, flipping the image as specified.

-Preprocessing is thus done inline in keras using the lambda layer to rescale the dynamic range to [-1,1], and crop the image between the hood of the car and the horizon.
+Because the generator is producing raw image data, preprocessing is thus done inline in keras using the lambda layer to rescale the dynamic range to [-1,1], and crop the image between the hood of the car and the horizon.

+At first my model was showing erratic behavior, which I hypothesized was due to bad training examples.
+I sifted through the capture data and deleted lines from the csv driving log to keep only clean driving examples.
+This allowed the model to drive around the track more smoothly and turn sharply and smoothly through the tight corners.
+I'm very impressed with its ability to turn around the sharp corners, which may even exceed my ability to do so on a consistent basis.
+It is impressive too that I can turn the car around and the model can drive the car smoothly around the corners in reverse and succesfully complete laps around the track.